MrPeanutButterz/Bitburner/README.md

 `netStumbler.js`
 **args optional**

-This is a basic hack script, the purpose of which is to kickstart your game...
-It will install serverExploid.js on every server.
-Start hacking the server that is provided as an argument, or if non is given it will find one for you.
-As the network ram increases with more avialable servers it will switch over to netSparker.js as it is more profitable.
+This basic hack script is intended to give your game a jumpstart.
+It installs "serverExploit.js" on each available server, then begins hacking the server specified as an argument.
+If no server is specified, it will locate one automatically.
+As the network's RAM grows with the addition of more available servers, the script will transition to using "netSparker.js," which is more profitable.

+The script accepts the following arguments:

 1. specify the server to start hacking it.